An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Rhinoviruses.These viruses often cause the common cold and have been associated with community acquired pneumonia.

-Human metapneumoviruswas discovered in the Netherlands in 2001.
+Human metapneumovirus (HMPV)was discovered in the Netherlands in 2001.
 It has been linked with pneumonia most commonly in young children and older adults.

 Avian Influenza Pneumonia